davay42/davay42/README.md

 - [ToneJS](https://tonejs.github.io/) - nice wrapper over web audio api for more musical use of it

-## Share love and show support for the open source development today!
+## Share love!

+I can sustain myself on commercial projects, but it takes time.
+The time I would be happy to spend on building free and open source projects for societal benefit.
+You can support open source projects now.
+Just buy me a coffee to stay focused on them! 🤓

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B44CM90)